blope12/digikala/README.md

 ## Description

 This is a Next.js project designed to demonstrate how to set up, develop, build, and deploy your application.
-This README will guide you through the steps to get your project running locally and in production.

 ---